markusfisch/advent-of-awk/README.md

 ## Running the script for a certain day

-Replace `DAY` with the number of the day and `N` with the number of the part:
+Replace `DAY` with the two-digit number of the day and `N` with the number of the part:

 	$ cd DAY
 	$ ./partN input

 ## Running all scripts

+Please note running all the scripts can take some time.
+Some solutions require a lot of passes and/or memory and while `AWK` is certainly not a slow tool, it does reach its limits.

 To run all scripts and print all the solutions do: